-4.2 U.S. average SEER climate
+4.2 U.S. Average SEER Climate

-How similar are California climates to the U.S. average SEER climate?
-See Figure 7.
+How similar are California climates to that used in the SEER ratings process?

-Figure 7 (page 17) compares the outdoor air temperature distribution assumed by the SEER rating methodology (see Figure 3a) with the distribution of outdoor temperatures for each of the sixteen California climate zones.
-Figure 7 also includes a comparison to the California average distribution (i.e., average of all sixteen climate zones) and the average distribution from the major California urban centers, i.e., climate zones CZ 3 (Oakland), CZ 6 (Long Beach), CZ 7 (San Diego), and CZ12 (Sacramento).
-In Figure 7, the dark blue vertical bars represent the relative frequency distribution of outdoor temperatures in California climates.
+Figure 6 compares the outdoor air temperature distribution assumed by the SEER rating methodology (see Figure 3a) with the distribution of outdoor temperatures for each of the sixteen California climate zones.
+Figure 6 also includes a comparison to the California average distribution (i.e., average of all sixteen climate zones) and the average distribution from the major California urban centers, i.e., climate zones CZ 3 (Oakland), CZ 6 (Long Beach), CZ 7 (San Diego), and CZ12 (Sacramento).
+In Figure 6, the dark blue vertical bars represent the relative frequency distribution of outdoor temperatures in California climates.
 The orange curve represents the same relative frequency for outdoor temperatures assumed by the SEER rating procedure (i.e., same as Figure 3a).
-While most of the vertical axes in Figure 7 use a constant scale, those whose vertical scales differ are shown in color (i.e., orange).
+While most of the vertical axes in Figure 6 use a constant scale, those whose vertical scales differ are shown in color (i.e., orange).

-The results in Figure 7 suggest that climate zones 10 and 12 are closest to the distribution of outdoor temperatures assumed in the development of SEER.
-In general, most of the California climate zones appear to be cooler than the SEER assumed national average.
+The results in Figure 6 suggest that climate zones 10 and 12 are closest to the distribution of outdoor temperatures assumed in the development of SEER.
+In general, most of the California climate zones appear to be cooler than that used to determine SEER.
 Only climate zones 13, 14, and 15 (Palm Springs) appear to be warmer than the SEER national average.